tristanpendergrass/pretty-good-math/README.md

 ```

 # Deployment

-## Before first deploy
-There's some steps to follow for the first deploy to modify from the elm-empty-project name to the new name:
-* In `README.md` modify the url for the demo
-* In `package.json` modify parcel:build to have the right url
-* In `index.html` modify page title to correct title
-* Remove first time deploy section ^

 ## Deploying to Github pages
 * `$ npm run build` or `$ npm run build-mac`: This command builds files in the /docs directory by default